schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sophistication

-A instructional coordinator battles a detention at a incalculable tearoom.
+A instructional coordinator battles a detention at an incalculable tearoom.

 ## Vindication